single bottom, Diamond & CBN Usage Principals

 The type of material being processed significantly impacts the choice of coolant.
 Different materials have varying thermal properties and machining characteristics, which influence the type of coolant best suited for the operation.

-• Hard Materials: For harder materials like hardened steels, ceramics, or composites, oil-based coolants or synthetic coolants are often preferred.
+• check icon Hard Materials: For harder materials like hardened steels, ceramics, or composites, oil-based coolants or synthetic coolants are often preferred.
 These coolants provide superior lubrication, which helps to reduce friction and enhance tool life when dealing with tough materials.

-• Heat-Sensitive Materials: Materials that are sensitive to heat, such as certain composites or electronic components, benefit from coolants that offer precise temperature control.
+• check icon Heat-Sensitive Materials: Materials that are sensitive to heat, such as certain composites or electronic components, benefit from coolants that offer precise temperature control.
 Synthetic and semi-synthetic coolants are often ideal for these applications, as they provide consistent cooling performance without excessive heat buildup.

 Type of Diamond Tool